cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/spark-programs.rst

 multiple Spark actions to be committed in the same transaction.
 For example, in Kafka Spark Streaming, you can persist the Kafka offsets together with the changes in the datasets in the same transaction to obtain exactly-once processing semantics.

+When using an *explicit* transaction, you can access a dataset directly by calling the ``getDataset()`` method of the ``DatasetContext`` provided to the transaction.
+However, the dataset acquired through ``getDataset()`` cannot be used through a function closure.
+See the section on :ref:`Using Datasets in Programs <datasets-in-programs>` for additional information.

 Here is an example of using an explicit transaction in Spark: